 shall be deemed to be increased by 100% 6.

-(8b) In subsection (8a) “commencement day” means the day of the coming into operation of section 3 of the Industrial Arbitration Amendment Act (No. 2) 1984 1, 6.
+(8b) In subsection (8a) commencement day means the day of the coming into operation of section 3 of the Industrial Arbitration Amendment Act (No. 2) 1984 1, 6.

 (8c) If a person is a contributor within the meaning of the Superannuation and Family Benefits Act 1938 5 immediately before that person is appointed the President, that person may continue to be such a contributor notwithstanding that appointment 6.